Des Moines DUI First Offense Attorneys

 - Substance abuse evaluation and treatment: The court may order the defendant to undergo a drug and alcohol assessment by an agency to identify issues and provide recommendations for addressing the problem.

-- Drinking drivers course: The court may order the defendant to a 12-hour course designed to help the individual assess and correct their behaviors.
+- Drinking drivers course Iowa: The court may order the defendant to a 12-hour drunk drivers course designed to help the individual assess and correct their behaviors.

 - Substance abuse prevention program: The court may order the defendant to a course focused on providing evidence-based drug and/or alcohol use prevention strategies.

-Our Des Moines first-time OWI offense lawyers are aware that this can be a confusing and frightening time.
+Our Des Moines first offense OWI lawyers are aware that this can be a confusing and frightening time.
 When you turn to us, we stand by you, helping you understand your cases' potential outcomes and possible defenses that can be raised.